ericvpineda/rke-construction/notes.md

 Problems:
 - navbar shutters on link press
 - some images resize to different sizes
-- fetch route to login shows username and password in navigation url
 - fix mobile navgiation admin image scroll & zoom location
 - fix createdAt text not showing on cloud images
-- after logging in, nav still shows login button (only on production websites)

 Completed